SAREC-Lab/sUAS-UseCases/usecases/supporting/AreaFlightRouteCoverage.md

 6. DroneResponse assigns the flight routes to  `N` available UAVs.
 7. The use case ends once flight routes have been generated and assigned.

+## Alternative Steps

+1. In step 5, instead of optimizing for area coverage, the algorithm optimizes the routes for a sampling mission
+   * 1.1 The user specifies the number of samples `S` to be collected by each UAV
+   * 1.2 The algorithm optimizes the flight paths such that `S` sampling locations are distributed as evenly as possible over the marked area, locations are clustered into `N` flight paths, and each UAV's flight path is optimized to reduce power consumption.

 ## Exceptions

 1. All [general exceptions](../../README.md#GeneralExceptions) apply.